saolarte/assessment_hunty/README.md

 Simple app to send and receive messages using Telegram Bot API

-The app is set up to respond using a bot with the following ID: @santiagoassist_bot
+The app is set up to respond using a Telegram bot with the following ID: @santiagoassist_bot

 The service consists of the following endpoints: